What Is A Prenuptial Agreement And Why Do We Need Them?

 A prenuptial agreement is an arrangement entered into before marriage to deal with issues that commonly arise after the dissolution of marriage.
 It is often needed to safeguard the interests of the spouses in a certain type of marriage.
 A prenup may or may not be enforced, depending upon the fairness of its terms.

 Marriage has always been considered as a sacred union and an unbreakable social institution, but with the rising rates of divorce in the West, this belief in the institutions of marriage and an indivisible family has begun to waver.
 It has even become the belief of many millennials that marriage is an institution of the past and one that needs redefining.
-In this state of social flux, where marriage is being replaced by impermanent dating, the concept of live-in relationships (i.e. a living arrangement in which an unmarried couple lives together in a long-term relationship that resembles a marriage) have gained much importance, especially for those who do not believe in the institution of marriage but believe in a different sort of commitment.
+In this state of social flux, where marriage is being replaced by impermanent dating, the concept of live in relationship in India (i.e. a living arrangement in which an unmarried couple lives together in a long-term relationship that resembles a marriage) have gained much importance, especially for those who do not believe in the institution of marriage but believe in a different sort of commitment.

 At the same time, the institution of marriage has not been completely demolished yet, and there still exist romantics who believe in the beauty of married life.
 However, the concept of marriage has not remained the same.
 Since the trust in marital life has been somewhat shaken by the increasing number of failed marriages (for whatever reasons), the couple of the newer generation have started opting to settle certain issues that may arise at the time of separation even before embarking upon their married journey together.
 It is for this reason that the concept of pre-nuptial agreements arose.

 What is a Prenuptial Agreement?